openwisp/openwisp-controller/README.rst

   But don't forget to provide the default fall back values in the "default values" template field (used mainly for validation).

-- The Subnet Division Rule will automatically create a reserved subnet.
-You can use this subnet to provision any additional IP addresses but the rest of the master subnet **should not** be interfered with.
+- The Subnet Division Rule will automatically create a reserved subnet, this subnet can be used to provision any IP addresses that have to be created manually.
+The rest of the master subnet address space **must not** be interfered with or the automation implemented in this module will not work.
-  Doing so can create conflicts with automatically provisioned IPs.

 Signals
 -------